-3. MSc. in Economics and Business Administration (EBA) in People and Business Development is a research-based graduate level program in business economics.
-It has an overall focus on the role of leading human resources in business development and transformation broadly understood.
-It is important that it is not a HR-specialist programme but rather a people management generalist programme, as well as business economic theory and methods.
+3. MSc. in Economics and Business Administration (EBA) in Supply Chain Management is a research-based graduate level program in business economics.
+It has an overall focus is to provide students with theoretical knowledge, tools, techniques, and methodologies that make them capable of analyzing and managing global supply chains and supply chain operations in a holistic perspective for the short- and long-term benefits of the individual companies as well as the supply chain as a whole, as well as business economic theory and methods.
 The program focuses particularly on how business enterprises can make economic decisions under uncertainty, and hence make the best use of limited, or scarce, resources, while taking into account an economically, socially and environmentally sustainable development of society.